 - Official Score Report for the TOEFL/IELTS (please see below)

 The 500-word academic statement of purpose should describe your academic and professional goals and their fit with the Systems Medicine program.

 General Qualifications and Prerequisites

 - Minimum undergraduate GPA of 3.0 (on a 4.0 scale) is required, although 3.4 or higher is preferred

 - GRE General Test scores of 1250 (combined) or higher for the Verbal and Quantitative sections, and 4.5 or higher on the Analytical Writing section, are preferred.
 The GRE is not required, but is recommended for application to the M.S. program.

 - Previous research experience for Ph.D. or M.S. laboratory-option

 GRE – GRADUATE RECORD EXAM

-Results of the General Test of the Graduate Record Examination (GRE) are required for all applicants to the Systems Medicine M.S. program.
-Test scores must be received by the application deadline date.
-Applicants should allow six to eight weeks from the test date for the reporting of scores to the institution.
-Applications will not be considered without GRE scores.
+Results of the General Test of the Graduate Record Examination (GRE) are NOT required for applicants to the Systems Medicine M.S. program.
+However, if applicants wish to submit GRE scores as optional, they may do so.
 Georgetown University’s GRE score reporting code is 5244.
 Information on registering to take the GRE can be found at: http://www.gre.org/ttindex.html

 ENGLISH PROFICIENCY: TOEFL / IELTS